readyplayerme/rpm-unreal-webview/README.md

 ## Constraints

-**NOTE:** The Web Browser module will only work with our readyplayer.me website in Unreal Engine 5 on Windows platform.
-The Web Browser module in Unreal Engine 4 uses a very old version of chromium which does not support all the modern web browser features.
+**NOTE:** The Web Browser module will only work with our readyplayer.me website in Unreal Engine 5 on the Windows platform.
+The Web Browser module in Unreal Engine 4 uses a very old version of Chromium which does not support all the modern web browser features.

 ## Requirements